6. WORLD MUSIC

 China

-Chinese traditional music is featured by the close relationship with poetry and evokes nature.
+Chinese traditional music is characterized by its connection with poetry and nature.

 -